pchudzik/blog.pchudzik.com/content/post/2017/how-to-keep-dependencies-up-to-date.md

 The output file can be easily verified if there are outdated libraries.

-I like to use console for my day to day work, but I hate typing long commands so let's wrap it up into single reusable script which can be used on CI:
+I like to use console for my day to day work, but I hate typing long commands so let's wrap it up into a single reusable script which can be used on CI:

 {{<highlight shell>}}
 #!/bin/sh